AFC Ajax youth academy players

 Expect to hear a lot more about Misehouy very soon.

 Gabriël Misehouy is a small but high-tech midfielder that has excellent technical control.
 His small size affords him a sharp burst and agility.
 Misehouy is adept at breaking open defences as a technical playmaker.

 Misehouy still has plenty of time and potential to develop physically, adding more muscle onto his bones.
 His decision-making on when and where to dribble can improve as well.

 Johan Cruijff is the most iconic.
 Dennis Bergkamp, Marco van Basten and Patrick Kluivert are others with a similar cultural and sporting impact.
 Then there’s the more recent generations, which includes international-level players like Wesley Sneijder and Matthijs de Ligt.

 Gabriël Misehouy is one of our favourites, an emerging talent from the 2005 generation.
-Amourricho van Axel Dongen will get a lot of attention of the coming year too.
+There is also Silvano Vos of the sme year group, and Amourricho van Axel Dongen will get a lot of attention of the coming year too.